 1-Month Training Stay

-Use the configurator for the current monthly setup.
+Check the current monthly setup first.
 We confirm room availability, total price, and any stay options after we review your dates.

-Use the configurator to sketch your 1-month stay, then message us if you want help choosing accommodation or the right block.
+Build a rough 1-month stay estimate, then message us if you want help choosing accommodation or the right block.

 Morning + Afternoon